In recent years, going off the grid has become a cultural buzz phrase.

 – Heating Water and Your Home

-So we’ve covered the wastewater management, potable water supply and electricity.
-The next step would be the concern of heating your home.
+We’ve covered the wastewater management, potable water supply, and electricity.
+The next step would be heating.
 As it stands, your house should already be optimized for being energy efficient by means of insulation and installing heating elements, but of course one should prepare for the unexpected as well.

-You can start by varying your methods of heating water.
-Instead of using electricity to make hot water, why not let the sun go at it directly?
+You can start by alternating your methods of heating water.
+Instead of using electricity to make hot water, why not use the sun?
 There are many ways to install a solar hot water heater.
 Make a DIY or purchase one that’s ready to use.
-When the clouds come, or when the rainy seasons start to show up, then you can switch to other heating methods.
+When the clouds come or when the rainy seasons start to show up, then you can switch to other heating methods.

 Browse around and you’ll see a lot of power storage options.
 The energy you acquire from nature can be stored for later use.
 To prepare for all kinds of contingencies, you’ll also need a back up system in place.
 Have propane or electric generators on hand.

 A root cellar is excellent because you won’t need electricity for it.
 A cistern below the kitchen area will do – it’s cold but it doesn’t freeze.
 It also contains a high amount of humidity, which is good for storing vegetables.